CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_RNAseq_QA.md

 ## Step 1: Connect to a CHMI linux cluster

+Once you have your directory structure set-up, you're ready to begin using some software tools for investigating the quality of the reads in your fastq files.
+These software run best on a machine with a fair amount of RAM and disk storage.
+We use our [linux machine](https://chmi-sops.github.io/mydoc_linux.html).

 {% include important.html content="if you do not have an account on our cluster and would like to get one, please contact Dan Beiting" %}

 ```